Megachurch pastor who held no-mask services misses hearing after refusing to wear mask in court

 Later on Tuesday, the pastor led dozens of parishioners in in-person worship at Life Tabernacle Church.
 A live stream of the service shows him railing against the media’s coverage of the day’s events.

 “It’s not about the mask, it’s about not guilty,” Spell said.
 “I’m guilty of having church.
 I’m guilty of preaching.
 I’m guilty of praying.
 But I’m not guilty of breaking any law.
 I’m not guilty.
-The only thing I’m guilty of is doing what the bible told me to do: ‘Do not forsake the assembly of ourselves together.’”
+The only thing I’m guilty of is doing what the Bible told me to do: ‘Do not forsake the assembly of ourselves together.’ ”